Lucc24/Lucc33s-bookmarklets/README.md

 https://kickassapp.com

-edpuzzle auto answer has just been updates, lmk if it breaks
+edpuzzle auto answer has just been updated, lmk if it breaks

 inspect element does not work on google docs or forms